vitas-ai/fom-workshop/README.md

 **Alex Gaus** [ag@vitas.ai](mailto:ag@vitas.ai)

-## data
+## dDta
-The information about the VITAS-Calls is available in 3 formats:
+The information about VITAS-Calls is available in 3 formats:
 * **json** (`data/json`) can be opened in Jupyter Notebooks, more information below
 * **csv** (`data/csv`) comma seperated values can be viewed with programs such as MS Excel or web applications such as Google Spreadsheet
 * **sqlite-db** (`data/db`)
 sqlite files can be opened with online tools such as [sqliteonline](https://sqliteonline.com/) or with programs such as [sqlitebrowser](https://sqliteonline.com/)

 ## data tables
-The data contains for two tables:
+There are 2 tables:
 ### calls
 Entry for every call:
 * **sender_id**: UID for every call